-- The Admin Server port (HTTPS): This is usually port 9090 (TCP and UDP), and is the port you use, with the machine name, to browse to the Admin UI.
-This port must be open to any machine from which you want to access the Admin UI. - The control port: This defaults to TCP:9080 and is used by the Traffic Manager control protocol to communicate changes in configuration data between Traffic Managers.
-This port does not need to be exposed outside the cluster.
-You can check the control port number in ZEUSHOME/zxtm/global.cfg. - The REST API port: The default port is TCP:9070.
+- The Admin Server port (HTTPS): By default, this is port 9090 (TCP and UDP).
+Use this port, together with the host name or IP address, to browse to the Admin UI.
+This port must be open to any device from which you want to access the Admin UI, including all other Traffic Managers in your cluster.
+This port is additionally used by the Traffic Manager's SOAP-based Control API and Command-line Interface (CLI). - For Traffic Manager appliance/virtual appliance/cloud instance variants, the current value of the Admin Server port is displayed on the console.
+For software variants, read the configuration file ZEUSHOME/admin/website.
+The absence of an entry in this file means that the Admin Server port is the default 9090. - The control port: By default, this is TCP port 9080.
+The Traffic Manager uses this port for the control protocol to communicate changes in configuration data between Traffic Managers.
+This port does not need to be exposed outside the cluster. - To learn the current value of the control port, read the configuration file ZEUSHOME/zxtm/global.cfg.
+The absence of a entry in this file means that the control port is the default 9080. - The REST API port: By default, this is TCP port 9070.
 The REST API is an alternative programmatic method of configuring the Traffic Manager.
-For more information, see the Pulse Secure Virtual Traffic Manager: REST API Guide available from the Pulse Secure Web site, at www.pulsesecure.net.
+For more information, see the Pulse Secure Virtual Traffic Manager: REST API Guide available from the Pulse Secure Web site, at www.pulsesecure.net. - To learn the current value of the REST API port, click System > Security > REST API in the Admin UI and observe the value set in rest!port.